14 min read

 Members Not Returning

 Enable email notifications and weekly digests.
-Send personalised follow-ups when someone’s topic gets a reply.
-Make the forum valuable enough that members check it before posting on social media.
+Send follow-ups when someone’s topic gets a reply.
+Make the forum valuable enough that members check it before heading to social media.

 The Future of Online Discussion Forums